EZPlayer

 Roadmap

 We have a lot of features planned for the coming years... better previews, better controller health checks, a cloud portal, and so forth.
 We aim to simplify the way the xLights ecosystem works, while solving long-standing problems.
 We have a plan for interactive show elements, but without resorting to a complex and brittle plugin architecture or a tangled web of version dependencies.
-Despite that broad scope, we want to avoid the complexity that currently plagues the xLights ecosystem, so there are a few things we do not expect we will ever implement:

 • USB controllers